 - First Degree.
 This type of road rash is the most minor where the skin doesn’t break.
 It usually appears as red from the contact.
 You may not need medical treatment for this kind of road rash, but you should consult a medical professional to be sure.

 - Second Degree.
 On this level of road rash, the top layer of skin breaks.
 There can be some bleeding or swelling and typically hurt to touch.
 This will need medical attention and may leave scars.

 - Third Degree.
 This is the most severe form of road rash.
 In this case, the skin is peeled off and can cause severe bleeding, swelling, and pain unless there’s significant nerve damage.

 Road rash can affect any part of the body and is greatly reduced when the rider is wearing protective gear.
 High speed crashes can cause severe damage to a driver who isn’t wearing a helmet, long sleeves, or gloves.
 One major concern about road rash is infection.
 Debris and bacteria from the accident site can get into the wounds and need immediate medical attention.
 Unfortunately, road rash can cause extreme pain and may even leave permanent scarring on the skin.
 Road rash can be severely debilitating and take a long time to recover.
 No one deserves to have to go through this because someone else was driving negligently.

 Chicago Motorcycle Accident Injury Lawyers

-The Krzak Rundio Law Group will always prioritize your rights if you’ve been injured in an accident.
+The Krzak Rundio Gorman, Injury Attorneys will always prioritize your rights if you’ve been injured in an accident.
 In cases like this, sometimes motorcycle drivers can be stereotyped as unsafe or reckless drivers, but we know this isn’t always the truth.
 We’ll stand up for your legal rights and do everything we can to get you a favorable settlement.